-- Have a clear understanding of the minimum requirements for each license/rating. - Have a clear understanding of the flight test standards for each license/rating.

-Use the appropriate flight test guide to determine the appropriate assessment for the student performance.

-3. Meet the knowledge requirements for the Class IV Flight Instructor Rating.
-The student will be recommended to write the TC Class IV Flight Instructor Written Exam.
-(Pending meeting the experience requirements)
+- Have a clear understanding for the minimum requirements for each license/rating. - Have a clear understanding of the flight test standards for each license/rating. - Use the appropriate flight test guide to determine the correct assessment for the student performance. - 3.
+Meet the knowledge requirements for the Class IV Flight Instructor Rating.
+(The student will be recommended to write the AIRAF exam pending meeting the experience requirements.)